jinsongwei/xv6-public/tutorials/git_control.md

-## tutorial setup github version control
+## tutorial setup git version control

-If you would like to use git version control to work with your project with your partner or individual.
+If you would like to use git version control to work on your project with your partner or individual.
 Here is a brief tutorial to set up github.

 First, you need to have a github account.
 Don't forget request a discount using UCR email.  https://education.github.com/